 Association for Prevention Teaching and Research

-Association of American Medical Colleges
+of American Medical Colleges

 Malika Fair, M.D., M.P.H., FACEP

-Association of Schools of Public Health
+Association of Schools and Programs of Public Health

 This site is sponsored by

-Association of American Medical Colleges (AAMC), and the Association of
+Teaching and Research (APTR), the Association of American Medical Colleges (AAMC),

-and Prevention's (CDC)
+the Centers for Disease Control and Prevention's (CDC)

 academic partnering organizations.
 The following pages describe funding opportunities

 cycle through the appropriate association.